d-negatu/tensorBrain/README.md

 # 🧠 TensorBrain

-**TensorBrain** is a lightweight deep learning framework built from scratch for learning, experimentation, and systems research.
-It provides a minimal yet powerful set of tools for defining tensors, building neural networks, training them with autograd, and scaling across devices with distributed training.
+**TensorBrain** is a lightweight deep learning framework built from scratch for systems research.
+It provides a minimal set of tools for defining tensors, building neural networks, training them with autograd, and scaling a Large Language Model across devices with distributed quantization.

 ---

-## ✨ Features
+## Features
 - 🔗 **Autograd Engine** — automatic differentiation with a dynamic computation graph.
 - 📦 **Core Modules** — Linear, Conv2D, Embedding, Transformer blocks.
 - ⚡ **Distributed Training** — Data Parallel (DDP) and Pipeline Parallel (1F1B scheduling).